Best electric bikes 2026: Assisted bikes for road, gravel, commuting and more

 How to choose the best electric bike for you

-As you'll see from our picks above, there are many different types of electric bike and a whole range of prices from the inexpensive to the very pricy, so there are a range of questions to consider when looking for the best electric bike for your needs, that will help to narrow down your search.
+As you'll see from our picks above, there are many different types of electric bikes and a whole range of prices from the inexpensive to the very pricy, so there are a range of questions to consider when looking for the best electric bike for your needs, that will help to narrow down your search.
 We'll go through them.

 What kind of riding do I want to use my e-bike for?

-The first thing to narrow down is the tyre of riding you expect to do on your electric bike.
+The first thing to narrow down is the type of riding you expect to do on your electric bike.
 Are you predominantly riding it on road?
 Is that for recreation or commuting?
 Do you want a bike with drop bars or flat bars?

 That's going to dictate whether you need an electric road bike or an electric hybrid bike.

-If you're more interested in riding off-road, the same questions apply and will decide if you'll be better off with an electric gravel bike or an electric mountain bike.
+If you're more interested in riding off-road, the same questions apply and you'll decide if you'll be better off with an electric gravel bike or an electric mountain bike.
 E-MTBs tend to have burlier tyres and suspension too, so they're more competent on more technical terrain.
 To muddy the waters, many electric hybrid bikes have wheels and tyres that make them suitable for gentler off-road use as well as on tarmac.

 How will I use and store my electric bike?

 How far are you going to want to ride your e-bike?
-If you're just using it for commuting the distance might be lower than if you're planning on recreational use.
-Sometimes a lower-priced electric bike will have a lower capacity battery with a more limited range, so it's worth considering if the claimed range will meet your needs.
+If you're just using it for commuting, the distance might be lower than if you're planning on recreational use.
+Sometimes a lower-priced electric bike will have a lower-capacity battery with a more limited range, so it's worth considering if the claimed range will meet your needs.

 In general, electric bikes are quite heavy, so if you're going to have to carry your e-bike upstairs or onto public transport, it's worth looking for a lighter-weight model.
 Public transport options for non-folding bikes may be limited to specific hours when it's less crowded, so you might want to consider a folding electric bike.

 Do you have electric power where you're going to store your e-bike?
 If not, you'll need to be able to remove your battery easily and take it somewhere to charge it.
 Conversely, you don't want it to be too easy to remove your battery if you're going to leave your e-bike in a public place.
-Batteries are pricy to replace if they're stolen and some e-bikes have locks on their removable batteries.
+Batteries are pricy to replace if they're stolen and many e-bikes have locks on their removable batteries.

 What are the regulations regarding e-bikes?